Summer Party Planning Advice from Amy Kimball of amykimballevents.com

-Make it easy on yourself, you can mix specialty drinks in advance and place in self-serve decanters with cute signs.
+Make it easy on yourself.
+You can mix specialty drinks in advance and place in self-serve decanters with cute signs.

 Make sure you have something for everyone.
 On the same hand, be careful not to over cater.
 Just make sure you’re covered; always have options.
-Cheese stations, crudité, chips and dips are great with casual cocktails.
+Cheese stations, crudité, chips, and dips are great with casual cocktails.

-If you are serving a dinner or having a barbecue, make sure you have a veggie option, even if it’s a great salad.
+If you are serving dinner or having a barbecue, make sure you have a veggie option, even if it’s a great salad.
 You want to make sure all of your guests know you’ve thought of them.

 And then there’s always dessert, which can make-up for any possible missteps with the entrée.

-If you don’t have enough seating for the amount of guests, it’s easy to rent those items.
+If you don’t have enough seating for the number of guests, it’s easy to rent those items.
 In the Boston area, two great rental companies are Rentals Unlimited and Be Our Guest Party Rental.
 They also have great table linens to go with your rental tables, which could help take your theme to completion.

 Make your playlist in advance or choose your favorite Pandora Station.
 Music sets the tone for the party and you don’t want to be fussing over music in front of your guests.

 If kids are coming, make sure you have fun activities for them: bubbles, glow sticks, coloring books are all inexpensive and will keep the little guests occupied.
 If your party is during the day, it’s super fun to have grown-up games too!
 Try giant Jenga, cornhole, or croque.

 Don’t forget about the pests!
 Great looking citronella candles are perfect to put around the lawn and on tables.
 Another nice touch is organic bug spray stations for guests.
 And if you are having a very large yard party, I would always suggest having the yard professionally sprayed with organic bug spray.